December 2008

 WebHostingBuzz

-My love affair with cheap host: http://www.webhostingbuzz.com/ is quickly coming to an end.
+My love affair with local seo services and cheap host: http://www.webhostingbuzz.com/ is quickly coming to an end.

 When I initially started using them I had some pretty signficant up-time issues.
 They agreed to move me to a different server.
 The same one that a buddy of mine is using for his blog that has worked out well.
 During my outages, his site was always still up.